Below you can find legislation, supporting policies and documents that enable industry development in Western Australia.

 Industry and Technology Development Act 1988 (ITD Act)

-The Minister for Commerce currently has responsibility for the ITD Act
+The Minister for State Development, Jobs and Trade has responsibility for the ITD Act

 which is enabling legislation that encourages, promotes, facilitates and assists in the development of industry, trade, science, technology and research in the State.